Discover Ayurveda, the world's oldest and most complete healing system

 Vajikarana (Science of Aphrodisiacs)

-Unlike modern Western (allopathic) medicine, Ayurveda treats the mind (manas), body (tanu) etc. through herbal remedies, practices such as Yoga and Exercise, as well as other methods, such as astrology and dietary therapy.
+Unlike modern Western (allopathic) medicine, Ayurveda treats the mind (manas), body (sharira) etc. through herbal remedies, practices such as Yoga and Exercise, as well as other methods, such as astrology and dietary therapy.

 Ayurveda recognises three humors, which constitute diagnosis in Ayurveda.